 In 2015, hunters who purchase an archer, crossbow or gun deer hunting license will receive one buck tag valid in any unit statewide, plus one Farmland Zone antlerless tag.
 This antlerless tag must be designated for use in any one unit in a Farmland Zone.
 In addition, at the time of purchase, the buyer also chooses the land type (public or private) for which the tag will be valid.

 What if a hunter purchases both an archer and crossbow license?

 If a hunter first purchases an archer license and then upgrades to include a crossbow license (or vice versa) which back tag will they be required to wear?

 Whichever license is purchased first will be the back tag the hunter will be issued and will wear.
 The hunter will not be issued a second back tag.
 When hunters buy the upgrade they will be issued a separate license that denotes the upgrade and they must carry that license while hunting.

 What tags will junior deer hunters receive?

 They will receive one buck tag valid statewide and one Junior Antlerless Deer Tag valid statewide for each license.
 Youth hunters age 10 – 17 will not need to specify county, zone or land type on their tags.

 If a 17 year old buys a junior hunting license, but turns 18 before or during the deer season, can they still use the statewide antlerless deer tags they received with their junior hunting license?

 Yes.
 Because the tags were obtained while the person was under 18 years of age, the tags are valid.

 What tags will Class A and C disabled permit holders receive?

 They will receive one buck tag valid statewide and one Farmland Zone Antlerless Deer Carcass Tag (specified for a zone, unit and land type).
-However, this antlerless tag will be valid for any unit statewide, but hunters may only use this tag on the land type (public or private) specified on the tag.
+This Farmland Zone antlerless tag will be valid for any unit statewide, but hunters may only use this tag on the land type (public or private) specified on the tag.